hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Discretization: Lowest-Order Raviart-Thomas (Face) Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The flux is discretized with lowest-order Raviart-Thomas (RT0) face elements.
+The example discretizes the flux with lowest-order Raviart-Thomas (RT0) face elements.
 The
 degrees of freedom live on **faces**: the DOF of face :math:`F` is the integral of the
 normal flux through it,